 Our Governance Framework

-Active Partnerships is the trading name for CSP Network.
-We are a charitable company limited by guarantee, registered in England and Wales, no. 7800542 and a registered charity no. 1144600.
-The Active Partnerships are the members of the charity and we are led by a voluntary Board which is openly recruited, drawn from member Active Partnerships and independent members.
-Our Articles of Association (November 2017) and our Board Terms of Reference can be found here.
+Active Partnerships is a charitable company limited by guarantee, registered in England and Wales, no. 7800542 and a registered charity no. 1144600.
+The individual Active Partnerships are the members of the charity and we are led by a voluntary Board which is openly recruited, drawn from member Active Partnerships and independent members.
+Our Articles of Association (26 January 2023).

 Equality and Diversity